 - A short interview with the Center for Interactive Learning and Collaboration (CILC)

 Some of these videos were produced in a guerilla fashion on practically no budget.
-I provide them here to show that I can create on my own if necessary (though I love to work with agencies).
+Some with agencies, who I love to work with.

 - An ad-hoc demonstration of a videoconferencing product with some geeky details.
 (Note, this product is no longer available.)